stablecoinxyz/app-kit/examples/react-para/README.md

 - This example keeps all complexity inside AppKit + a small helper.
 No typed-data RPC is used; only Para `signMessage` over the precomputed digest.
 - Keep tokens in the EOA?
 This demo signs a permit to let the smart account spend them, in the same gasless user operation that executes `transferFrom`.
+- By default the Para modal prioritizes external wallets for Base compatibility and disables embedded wallet auth methods.
+To use embedded wallets, enable the desired `oAuthMethods`/login methods in `providers.tsx` and your Para dashboard.
+- Switch networks via `VITE_CHAIN`: omit or set to anything other than `base` for Base Sepolia (default), set to `base` for Base mainnet.
+Update `VITE_RPC_URL` accordingly.